docs-builder

 2. Clone the repository and build the binary from source.

-This guide uses the first option.
+This guide follows the first option.
 If you'd like to clone the repository and build from source, learn how in the project readme.

 1. Download and run the install script